pingcap/docs-cn/sql-prepared-plan-cache.md

 ![grafana_panels](/media/planCache-memoryUsage-planNum-panels.png)

-You can control the maximum number of plans that can be cached in each session by configuring the system variable `tidb_prepared_plan_cache_size`.
+Starting from v7.1.0, you can control the maximum number of plans that can be cached in each session by configuring the system variable [`tidb_session_plan_cache_size`](/system-variables.md#tidb_session_plan_cache_size-new-in-v710).
 For different environments, the recommended value is as follows and you can adjust it according to the monitoring panels:

 </CustomContent>